-This Action can be used to calculate the following scalar quantities directly.
-These quantities are calculated by employing the keywords listed below.
-These quantities can then be referenced elsewhere in the input file by using this Action's label followed by a dot and the name of the quantity.
-Some amongst them can be calculated multiple times with different parameters.
-In this case the quantities calculated can be referenced elsewhere in the input by using the name of the quantity followed by a numerical identifier e.g. label.lessthan-1, label.lessthan-2 etc. When doing this and, for clarity we have made the label of the components customizable.
-As such by using the LABEL keyword in the description of the keyword input you can customize the component name between BETWEEN the number/fraction of values within a certain range.
+Quantity Keyword Description altmin ALT_MIN the minimum value.
+This is calculated using the formula described in the descrip- tion of the keyword so as to make it continuous. between BETWEEN the number/fraction of values within a certain range.
+This is calculated using one of the formula described in the description of the keyword so as to make it con- tinuous.
+You can calculate this quantity multiple times using different parameters. highest HIGHEST the lowest of the quantitities calculated by this action lessthan LESS_THAN the number of values less than a target value.
 This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
-You can calculate this quantity multiple times using different parameters. lessthan LESS_THAN the number of values less than a target value.
-This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
-You can calculate this quantity multiple times using different parameters. mean MEAN the mean value.
+You can calculate this quantity multiple times using different parameters. lowest LOWEST the lowest of the quantitities calculated by this action max MAX the maximum value.
+This is calculated using the formula described in the de- scription of the keyword so as to make it continuous. mean MEAN the mean value.
 The output component can be refererred to elsewhere in the input file by using the label.mean min MIN the minimum value.
-This is calculated using the formula described in the description of the keyword so as to make it continuous. moment MOMENTS the central moments of the distribution of values.
-The second moment would be referenced elsewhere in the input file using label.moment-2, the third as label.moment-3, etc. morethan MORE_THAN the number of values more than a target value.
+This is calculated using the formula described in the descrip- tion of the keyword so as to make it continuous. moment MOMENTS the central moments of the distribution of values.
+The second moment would be referenced elsewhere in the input file using label .moment-2, the third as label .moment-3, etc. morethan MORE_THAN the number of values more than a target value.
 This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
 You can calculate this quantity multiple times using different parameters.